 For an English-inspired Christmas (with a bit of island flair mixed in, of course,) head to St. Kitts.
 In the mid-1600s, St. Kitts was home to the first British and French colonies in the Caribbean, and while Saint Kitts and Nevis is a sovereign state, the English Queen is still the symbolic head of state.
 As such, it retains much of its English culture with some streets that look like they could be in London.
 However, thanks to Creole food, exclusive beaches, and inland rainforest, it’s distinctly Caribbean.

 Spend Christmas on the beach at Cockleshell Bay, a laid-back strip of sand dotted with low-key island beach bars.
-There’s nothing formal here, so you’ll likely be celebrating Christmas next to friendly locals also enjoying a nearly perfect beach day.
+There’s nothing formal here, so you’ll likely be celebrating Christmas next to friendly locals also enjoying a beach day on one of the best white-sand beaches in the Caribbean.

 You could also spend Christmas morning on the beach and take a ride on the St. Kitts Scenic Railway in the afternoon.
 It’s a double-decker open-air train that cruises past the island’s plantations, lush forest, and sweeping coastline.
 Or if trains aren’t your thing, head out on a catamaran or hike up Mount Liamuiga, one of the highest peaks in the Caribbean.
 Once you’re spending the week or so around Christmas at the beach, you really can’t make a wrong decision on what you do each day.